turbolinks/turbolinks/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
+A minimal demonstration of the issue can be *really* helpful, and will speed up our reponse time.
+Try remixing the Turbolinks demo on Glitch: https://turbolinks-demo.glitch.me/

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'